-Apparently I’m not the only person who wonders what the vie cave were used for – we actually don’t know much for sure about them.
 The vie cave is a network of “roads” that radiate out from the town of Pitigliano.
 It seems to be an infrastructure that links the landscape to nearby towns, and incorporates religious sites and a necropolis.
 The functions of these “roads” have been hypothesized as specially designed channels to bring water from the planes to the valleys, strategic enemy-proof roads, ceremonial paths, or simple roads for transportation of goods and information.
 Given the width of these spaces – hardly enough for a cart – and the fact that they were not paved, we can assume that they were not for transporting vast amounts of goods.

-You’ll notice that some of the roads have been “christianized”: the area was also in use in the middle ages and sacred images were placed along the way to ward off devils or evil spirits in an area that could indeed be quite creepy at dusk.
+Some of the roads have been “christianized”: the area was also in use in the middle ages and sacred images were placed along the way to ward off devils or evil spirits in an area that could indeed be quite creepy at dusk.

 The tall walls – in some cases 25 meters tall – make it feel like an adventure to walk through this area.
 The schematic maps provided at the park entrance also help this feeling of adventure as you come across tombs, wall markings, and other elements that leave it up to the viewer to wonder about the culture that created this space.